marcelpatrick/3rdPersonShooter/README.md

 # 3rdPersonShooter
-This is a tank battle 3rd person shooter game
+This is a tank battle 3rd person shooter game.
+It uses Unreal Engine 4.24 and code in C++.
+It is based on a Udemy tutorial from GameDev.tv and Unreal.

 ## Project Steps:
 1. Create Components (Parent Classes: BasePawn)
 2. Create Sub-Components (Child Classes: Tank, Tower, Projectile)
+3. Set Uset Input and Game Controllers

 ## 1: Create Components